 Reversible posterior leukoencephalopathy syndrome (RPLS), a syndrome of subcortical vasogenic edema diagnosed by an MRI of the brain, has occurred in patients treated with CAPRELSA.
 Consider this syndrome in any patient presenting with seizures, headache, visual disturbances, confusion or altered mental function.
 In clinical studies, three of four patients who developed RPLS while taking CAPRELSA also had hypertension.
 Discontinue CAPRELSA treatment in patients with RPLS.

-Avoid administration of CAPRELSA with anti-arrhythmic drugs (including but not limited to amiodarone, disopyramide, procainamide, sotalol, dofetilide) and other drugs that may prolong the QT interval (including but not limited to chloroquine, clarithromycin, dolasetron, granisetron, haloperidol, methadone, moxifloxacin, and pimozide) [see DRUG INTERACTIONS].
+Avoid administration of CAPRELSA with anti-arrhythmic drugs (including but not limited to amiodarone, disopyramide, procainamide, sotalol, dofetilide) and other drugs that may prolong the QT interval (including but not limited to chloroquine, clarithromycin, dolasetron, granisetron, haloperidol, methadone, moxifloxacin, and pimozide) [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].

 Vandetanib exposure is increased in patients with impaired renal function.
 Reduce the starting dose to 200 mg in patients with moderate to severe renal impairment and monitor the QT interval closely.
-There is no information available for patients with end-stage renal disease requiring dialysis [see BOXED WARNING, DOSAGE AND ADMINISTRATION and Use in Specific Populations].
+There is no information available for patients with end-stage renal disease requiring dialysis [see BOXED WARNING, DOSAGE AND ADMINISTRATION, Use in Specific Populations and CLINICAL PHARMACOLOGY].

 Based on its mechanism of action, CAPRELSA can cause fetal harm when administered to a pregnant woman.
 In nonclinical studies in rats, vandetanib was embryotoxic, fetotoxic, and teratogenic at exposures equivalent to or lower than those expected at the recommended human dose of 300 mg/day and had adverse effects on female fertility, embryofetal development, and postnatal development of pups.